1. Protecting your privacy

 We will adhere to the provisions of the Australian Privacy Principles (APPs) which are contained within the Privacy Act, in relation to how we collect, use, disclose and protect your Personal Information.

-This policy aims to provide you with information to understand how We collect, use, store and disclose your Personal Information in accordance with the APPs and the GDPR.
+This policy aims to provide you with information to understand how We collect, use, store and disclose your Personal Information in accordance with the APPs.
 This policy applies where we are a ‘data controller’ in relation to your Personal Information.
 That is, where we are in control of the purposes and methods of processing your Personal Information.

 Our legal basis for the collection, storage, use and disclosure of your Personal Information arises from your consent to this policy, the protection of our legitimate interests, including the delivery and improvement of our Services.

 ▪ Cookie means a small piece of data stored on your device used to access our Website.

 ▪ Personal Information has the meaning given under the Privacy Act.

 ▪ Privacy Act means the Privacy Act 1988 (Cth).

 ▪ Related Entities has the same meaning as under the Corporations Act 2001 (Cth) and includes our franchisees.